• A+

 • A-

-At the end of 2023 RES submitted a planning application for a wind farm and energy storage proposal at Hill of Fare which lies approximately 6km north of Banchory, in Aberdeenshire.
-The project could create a £150 million boost for the local economy.
+In November 2023, RES submitted a planning application for a 16-turbine 105.6MW wind farm and energy storage proposal at Hill of Fare which lies approximately 6 km north of Banchory, in Aberdeenshire.
+Additional information was submitted by RES in August 2024 in support of the application.

 Reasons to support the proposal